 By multiple measures, price continues to reign supreme with consumers.
 Kibo’s 2017 Consumer Trends report found that price is the top reason 70% of shoppers choose to purchase from a particular Web site — dwarfing the next highest factor, brand name, by a factor of four.
 And 60% of shoppers say attractive prices prompt them to shop with favorite retailers, according to consulting firm PwC — close to double the percentage who chose brand trust and item availability, which were the next most important factors.

 The quest for discounts has led online mass merchants to strategically offer deep discounts, making up in volume what they erode in margin.
-In this race to the bottom, small- to mid-sized merchants have struggled to keep up, using dynamic pricing tools to track competitors’ product price fluctuations and offering price-drop alerts and other discount-focused features for shoppers.
+In this race to the bottom, small- to mid-sized merchants have struggled to keep up with their ecommerce pricing strategy, using dynamic pricing tools to track competitors’ product price fluctuations and offering price-drop alerts and other discount-focused features for shoppers.

 The situation is further complicated by increasingly sophisticated personalization tools, which enable merchants to send individualized offers to consumers based on past purchasing behavior, and apps such as RetailMeNot that act as discount clearinghouses, enabling shoppers to harvest promo reward codes without building relationships with individual brands.